netresearch/deutschepost-sdk-autocomplete-authentication/README.md

 ### Virtual Package Requirements

-- `php-http/client-implementation`: Any package that provides a HTTPlug HTTP client
+- `psr/http-client-implementation`: Any package that provides a PSR-18 compatible HTTP client
-- `php-http/message-factory-implementationn`: Any package that provides HTTP message factories
+- `psr/http-factory-implementation`: Any package that provides PSR-7 compatible HTTP message factories
 - `psr/http-message-implementation`: Any package that provides PSR-7 HTTP messages
+- `psr/log-implementation`: Any package that provides a PSR-3 logger

 ### Development Package Requirements